 It is hard to imagine but this mountain and the surrounding area was a battleground during the WAR in 1975.
 Parts of the summit of Chua Chan was blasted away and was used as a communication base by the US Army.

-Starting point: stair to pagoda
+Starting point : stairs to pagoda

-Hike Duration: appx.
-4 hours
+Hike Duration : appx 4 hours

-Total distance: 7km, we took the cable car on the descent, otherwise total distance will be appx 9.5km.
+Total distance: 7km, we took the cable care on the descent, otherwise total distance will be appx 9.5km.
+The single journey cost on the cable car is 100,000D ($3.50)

 Toilet facilities: Yes